Russian Orthodox Cathedral, Nice

 The St Nicholas Orthodox Cathedral, Nice (Cathédrale Orthodoxe Saint-Nicolas de Nice, Николаевский собор, Ницца) is an Eastern Orthodox cathedral located in the French city of Nice.
 Property of the Russian Federation, it is recognized as a national monument of France, and it currently belongs to the jurisdiction of the Moscow Patriarchate.
-It is the largest Eastern Orthodox cathedral in Western Europe.
+It is the second largest Eastern Orthodox cathedral in Western Europe after Helsinki's Uspenski Cathedral.

-The cathedral was opened in 1912, thanks to the generosity of Russia's Tsar Nicholas II.
+The cathedral was opened in 1912, with the assistance of Russia's Tsar Nicholas II.
 From 1931 until 15 December 2011 (after a longstanding legal dispute over ownership was resolved), the parish that occupied the cathedral was part of the Paris-based Patriarchal Exarchate for Orthodox Parishes of Russian Tradition in Western Europe under the jurisdiction of the Church of Constantinople.
 After 2011, following a final ruling by France's highest court, the Court of Cassation, the cathedral was declared to be property of the Russian state, and the congregation came under the jurisdiction of the Korsun diocese of the Russian Orthodox Church.

 History

 Beginning in the mid-19th century, Russian nobility visited Nice and the French Riviera, following the fashion established decades earlier by the English upper class and nobility.
 In 1864, immediately after the railway reached Nice, Tsar Alexander II visited by train and was attracted by the pleasant climate.
 Thus began an association between Russians and the French Riviera that continues to this day.

 The cathedral, consecrated in December 1912 in memory of Nicholas Alexandrovich, Tsarevich of Russia, who died in Nice, was meant to serve the large Russian community that had settled in Nice by the end of the 19th century, as well as devout visitors from the imperial court.
 Tsar Nicholas II funded the construction work.

 After 1917, Communist persecution of religion in Russia led some Russian Orthodox dioceses abroad to form jurisdictions not affiliated with Moscow.
 One of these, the Paris-based exarchate, later assumed control of the Nice Cathedral.

-On 20 January 2010, a French Court (the Tribunal of First Instance at Nice) ruled that the title to the cathedral should be held by the Russian state.
+On 20 January 2010, a French court (the Tribunal of First Instance at Nice) ruled that the title to the cathedral should be held by the Russian state.